 Despite its primary focus on migration and border management, the IOM also highlights Humanitarian Border Management (HBM) as a key area of its expertise, indicating the overlap between humanitarian operations and migration management.
-The organisation presents biometric te-chnologies as crucial to HBM, for instance through
+133 The organisation presents biometric te-

 The IOM has developed and deployed a range of migration control tools that use biometric data.
-The Migration Information and Data Analysis System (MIDAS) was created in 2009, and has since been followed by other tools such as the WFP's Biometrics Registration and Verification System (BRaVe), to support member states with humanitarian crises and pandemic response.
-In the Philippines,
+The Migration Information and Data Analysis System (MIDAS) was created in 2009, and has since been followed by other tools such as the WFP's Biometrics Registration and Verification System (BRaVe), to support member states with humanitarian

 BRaVe was used as part of the country's Covid-19 Social Amelioration Program.
-In South Sudan, BRaVe data was shared with WFP's SCOPE system to deliver humanitarian assistance.
+136 In South Sudan, BRaVe data was shared with WFP's SCOPE system to deliver humanitarian assistance.
+137